DevTrainings/GitTraining/README.md

 * Submodules can help you organize multiple physical repositories into single logical one.
+  * You can even link 3rd party dependencies, which are published via _GIT_ repository into your source code tree.
 * CVS/SVN integration tools are available (it is super easy to migrate such repositories).